Skip to content

 2. Realises handler bodies — for each :fixture/handlers entry, interpret the DSL ops into a host-native closure and bind it to the id under the kind.

-3. Creates the frame — apply :fixture/frame-config via make-frame (or the host equivalent); this fires :on-create and any :on-create events seeded into the frame.
+3. Creates the frame — apply :fixture/frame-config via make-frame (or the host equivalent); this fires the frame's :initial-events seeded into it.

 4. Runs :fixture/dispatches — one event vector per call, each via dispatch-sync.
 Each settles to fixed point before the next.

-5. Runs :fixture/calls (if present) — direct invocations of pure primitives (machine-transition, match-url, route-url, render-to-string, round-trip, assert-rank-greater).
+5. Runs :fixture/calls (if present) — direct invocations of pure primitives (machine-transition, reg-machine, reg-frame, match-url, route-url, render-to-string, round-trip, assert-rank-greater, and the data-classification projector ops).
 Each call carries its own expectation; mismatches surface as fixture-level failures.

 6. Captures observables (Mode A) — final app-db, sub values (per :fixture/expect :sub-values), trace events emitted, effects routed.

-7. Compares (Mode A) — partial-match per assertion. :trace-emissions partial-matches each trace event by its specified keys; absent keys are ignored. :final-app-db is a literal compare. :effects-routed matches the routed-fx pairs in declaration order.
+7. Compares (Mode A) — partial-match per assertion. :trace-emissions partial-matches each trace event by its specified keys; absent keys are ignored. :final-app-db is a submap compare (declared keys must match; extra actual keys tolerated); :final-app-db-absent (a vector of get-in-shaped paths) asserts each path's tip key is ABSENT. :effects-routed matches the routed-fx pairs in declaration order.
+A dispatch carrying :expect-error asserts that dispatch threw the named :rf.error/id.

 For Mode B fixtures, comparison happens inline at each call; there is no top-level :fixture/expect to evaluate after drain.